minprog/programmeren-ki/other/caffeine/index.md

 ## Examples

 Ultimately, your program should behave per the examples below.
+Notice the `drink`/`drinks` pluralization in the last line of output!

     $ ./caffeine
     Amount in grams: 0.10